Alexqwsa/Alexqwsa/README.md

-- 👋 Hi, I’m @Alexqwsa
+- hi im @Alexqwsa
-- 👀 I’m interested in modding
-- 🌱 I’m currently learning how to to something and programming
+- im trying to learn modding and programming